Top 5 features that you should look for in your analytics tool

 3. Easily run A/B testing experiments with Chrome extension.

 With the Chrome extension, you can easily run and manage your CRO experiments.
 If you find A/B testing too technical or complicated, you should try doing it with a chrome extension.
 It’s easier and also does not require much technical expertise.
 It also takes much less load time and editing web pages is a lot easier.

 Moreover, when you have an extensive website and run experiments quite often, it’s easier to manage all your experiments with a chrome extension from the top right corner of your browser.

 Benefits of Chrome extension

 Edit pages beyond login screens: Most of the popular A/B testing solutions use Iframes to edit web pages.
-This might not be the best way as its page load time is high and it does not work for pages that has Iframe busting logic.
-Using a Chrome extension is much more easier and also lets you to edit gated content and edit pages beyond login screens.
+This might not be the best way as its page load time is high and it does not work for pages that have Iframe busting logic.
+Using a Chrome extension is much easier and also lets you edit gated content and edit pages beyond login screens.

 Easily edit web pages: Moreover, editing web pages also require technical expertise.
 However, with Chrome extension, it’s comparatively easy and you can edit web pages, make minor changes without taking help from your tech team.
 The visual editor is also much intuitive and easy to use.